 If not, make sure you know about them.
 They have a major impact on your budget.

 Hidden costs come in a variety of types.
 Take, for example, plumbing.
 You have your eye on a certain sink.
 You know the cost of the make and model.
 You even know where to get it on sale.
-You take the figure, adding any other occurring costs -, e.g., taxes, ordering and any shipping and handling costs.
+You take the figure, adding any other occurring costs -, e.g., taxes, ordering, and any shipping and handling costs.
 You then place the total cost in your budget.
 Fine, right?

 It is fine to an extent.
 What you need to look at are the less obvious costs associated with the sink.
 You will have to pay for installation fees.
 This may mean hiring a plumber.
 You may also have to pay for disconnecting the water supplying of the old sink.
 You then have to pay a re-connection fee.
 The true cost of a sink should, therefore, include purchase cost, disconnection fees, installation and reconnection fees.

 Other hidden costs encompass a variety of problems and situations.
 You may have to install a smoke detector and purchase a fire extinguisher.
-When you are renovating, you might run across some unanticipated problem.
+When you are renovating, you might run across some unanticipated problems.
 The pipes may turn out to suffer from corrosion.
 The floorboards may be rotten.
-There could be mould or asbestos.
+There could be mold or asbestos.
 You may have to update the electrical wiring.
 There could be problems laying the gas line.